Open Database Connectivity: Release and continued development

 As Microsoft turned its attention away from working directly on ODBC, the Unix field was increasingly embracing it.
 This was propelled by two changes within the market, the introduction of graphical user interfaces (GUIs) like GNOME that provided a need to access these sources in non-text form, and the emergence of open software database systems like PostgreSQL and MySQL, initially under Unix.
 The later adoption of ODBC by Apple for using the standard Unix-side iODBC package Mac OS X 10.2 (Jaguar) (which OpenLink Software had been independently providing for Mac OS X 10.0 and even Mac OS 9 since 2001) further cemented ODBC as the standard for cross-platform data access.

 Sun Microsystems used the ODBC system as the basis for their own open standard, Java Database Connectivity (JDBC).
 In most ways, JDBC can be considered a version of ODBC for the programming language Java instead of C. JDBC-to-ODBC bridges allow Java-based programs to access data sources through ODBC drivers on platforms lacking a native JDBC driver, although these are now relatively rare.
 Inversely, ODBC-to-JDBC bridges allow C-based programs to access data sources through JDBC drivers on platforms or from databases lacking suitable ODBC drivers.

 ODBC today

 ODBC remains in wide use today, with drivers available for most platforms and most databases.
 It is not uncommon to find ODBC drivers for database engines that are meant to be embedded, like SQLite, as a way to allow existing tools to act as front-ends to these engines for testing and debugging.

-However, the rise of thin client computing using HTML as an intermediate format has reduced the need for ODBC.
-Many web development platforms contain direct links to target databases – MySQL being very common.
-In these scenarios, there is no direct client-side access nor multiple client software systems to support; everything goes through the programmer-supplied HTML application.
-The virtualization that ODBC offers is no longer a strong requirement, and development of ODBC is no longer as active as it once was.
-But while ODBC is no longer a strong requirement for client-server programming, it is now more important for access, virtualization, and integration in analytics and data science scenarios.
-These new requirements are reflected in new ODBC 4.0 features such as semi-structured and hierarchical data, web authentication and performance improvement.
+In recent years, ODBC has also been adopted for connecting to cloud-based data sources and SaaS platforms such as Salesforce, Google BigQuery, and Snowflake.
+Cross-platform driver availability (for Windows, macOS, and Linux) has enabled integration with modern analytics and business intelligence tools like Power BI, Tableau, and RStudio.
+This has extended ODBC's relevance beyond traditional relational databases into cloud data warehousing and data science workflows.